AndreaCodegoni/Tiny_model_4_CD/README.md

 This is the implementation of: TinyCD: A (Not So) Deep Learning Model For Change Detection

-:fire: :fire: :fire: TinyCD has been accepted for publication in Neural Computing and Applications https://link.springer.com/article/10.1007/s00521-022-08122-3 :fire: :fire: :fire:
+:fire: :fire: :fire: TinyCD has been accepted for publication in [Neural Computing and Applications](https://link.springer.com/article/10.1007/s00521-022-08122-3) :fire: :fire: :fire:

-You can find the pre-print version here: https://arxiv.org/abs/2207.13159
+You can find the pre-print version here: [arXiv](https://arxiv.org/abs/2207.13159)

 ![overall_architecture_v2](https://user-images.githubusercontent.com/54067932/200163403-d30bd1c4-a048-4c55-9656-90075e0eaa83.png)